ThuHTN/observerable-hooks-and-state-management-for-vue/README.md

 # Oberverable Hooks and State Management For Vue
-all libaries are at ./src/hooks.ts
+all libaries are located at ./src/hooks.ts